-57.59.
+46.56.
 Data on TOSSD resource flows (including private finance mobilised through official interventions) are reported using a single file format.
 For transparency purposes, data are reportable at the activity level, although not all data fields of the TOSSD reporting format are necessarily filled for all types of financial instruments.
 Thus, a certain level of aggregation in the information provided is possible.
-For example, aggregation is warranted to protect the lives or safety of people receiving the support or implementing the activities (e.g. in the field of human rights or in the context of violent conflicts).
-Another example is contracts of individual experts involving many small-size transactions.
 Reporting on TOSSD is done electronically, either using a spreadsheet where each column would correspond to one data field and each row to one activity, or a machine-readable format.
+[Placeholder for further clarification of the reporting format.]

-58.60.
-The TOSSD Reporting Form (see Figure 5 below) builds on existing requirements used in the DAC-CRS statistical system24 and comprises three sections:
+47.57.
+The TOSSD Reporting Form (see Figure 54 below) builds on existing requirements used in the DAC-CRS statistical system23 and comprises three sections:

-- Section A provides identification data for es the activity. : identification numbers to link different components (a loan, a guarantee, an equity stake) of an investment activity or project together, thereby facilitating database management and the tracking of project implementation over time (commitment, disbursements, etc.). - Section B requests basic data on the activity, including its recipient, title and description, recipient, SDG focus, sector of destination, implementing agency (channel of delivery), modality, financial instrument, implementing agency (channel of delivery), SDG focus, sector of destination and whether the transaction reported is part of a broader financing arrangement (e.g. blended or project finance schemes, PPPs, etc.), framework of collaboration and TOSSD pillar. - Section C groups all volume data related to the activity including commitments, gross disbursements, loan repayments reflows to the provider, and the amount of resources mobilised from the private sector.
+- Section A provides identification data for es the activity. : identification numbers to link different components (a loan, a guarantee, an equity stake) of an investment activity or project together, thereby facilitating database management and the tracking of project implementation over time (commitment, disbursements, etc.). - Section B requests basic data on the activity, including its recipient, title and description, recipient, SDG focus, sector of destination, implementing agency (channel of delivery), modality, financial instrument, implementing agency (channel of delivery), SDG focus, sector of destination and whether the transaction reported is part of a broader financing arrangement (e.g. blended or project finance schemes, PPPs, etc.), framework of collaboration and TOSSD pillar. - Section C groups all volume data related to the activity including commitments, gross disbursements, loan repaymentsreflows to the provider, and the amount of resources mobilised from the private sector.

-$^{^{\}rm 24}$ i.e. CRS++ item-level reporting and Busan-common format.
+23 i.e. CRS++ item-level reporting and Busan-common format.